abhiBose27/trading_chart/README.md

 # Trading Chart

-UI interface representing live movement of crypto assets using real time data from websockets and rest api.
+UI interface representing live movement of crypto assets using real time data from WebSockets and REST API.
 It has primarily 3 components, the trading chart, the orderbook, and the market trades.
-Includes the functionality of basic data modeling using indicators like VWAP, WMA, MA, EMA to analyse the trends and movements of the prices on different time periods.
+Includes the functionality of basic data modeling using indicators like VWAP, WMA, MA, EMA, BOLL to analyse the trends and movements of the prices on different time periods.
 Tech stack involves ReactJs, D3.js, Semantic UI, Pure Websockets.
-REST API
+REST API.

 # Getting Started